OpenSourceEBike/OpenSourceEBike.github.io/ebike_wireless_controller.md

 **Next steps considers you are using the small DC-DC [XP Power STH0548S05](https://export.rsdelivers.com/product/xp-power/sth0548s05/xp-power-surface-mount-dc-dc-switching-regulator/1883365).
 If you decided to use the "EBike buck dd7818ta 80", the see instead here: [build using the EBike buck dd7818ta 80](ebike_wireless_controller_big.md)**

-A perfboard were cut in a way that is has almost the same are as the power DC-DC board.
-See here all the boards, perfboard on the left, nRF52840 board at center and DC-DC power board at right:<br>
+A perfboard were cut in a way that is has almost the same area as the 3D printed box:<br>
 ![](TSDZ2_wireless_board_small-01.jpg)

-Note that perfboard must have that exact dimensions / number of holes, so it will fit inside the 3D printed box.<br>

 The nrf52840 board were soldered to the perfboard using six small wires, to connect the needed six pads as you can see on the schematic:<br>
 ![](TSDZ2_wireless_board_small-02.jpg)